 - Positive – Talkgroups (channels) can be joined together for interoperability

-- Negative – The ability to communicate is dependant on the radio user’s connectivity with a repeater.
+- Negative – The ability to communicate is dependent on the radio user’s connectivity with a repeater.
 If the radio cannot reach a repeater, the user will not be able to communicate

 - The Regional Wireless Cooperative (RWC) is a valley-wide trunked radio system and all City of Phoenix departments except Fire are currently using the system.